gardens-git/mk312-bt/README.md

 1. We are using an external 8mhz crystal instead of the internal RC oscillator that the original uses.
-We need to set the fuses to enable this.
+We need to set the fuses to enable this:
    - LOW FUSE: 0xFF
    - HIGH FUSE: 0xDC
-2. A patched version of buttshock-et312-frankenbutt-f005 is recommended.
-3. Obtain or modify a copy of the firmware and flash the result onto the AVR.
+3. Obtain or modify a copy of the firmware and flash the result onto the AVR (A patched version of buttshock-et312-frankenbutt-f005 is recommended).